syedwaseemjan/RiskManager/README.md

     Visit http://127.0.0.1:5000

 ### Development:

     For frontend run the following.
-    $ npm run dev
+    $ cd app/frontend/app
-    $ npm run build (Before running this command you need to remove "assets" tags from index.html.
+    $ npm run dev (Before running this command you need to remove "assets" tags from index.html.
 These tags are used when we load index.html through flask.)

 ## API Documentation: